wp-plugins/timeline-twitter-feed/readme.txt

 1. Approve hashtags tweets first before showing them on your site

 == Changelog ==

+= 1.0 =
+* Final version

+* Bugfixes:
+	* Fixed AJAX updates to work with non-logged-in users
+	* Fixed a bug where characters like `&#039;` would be treated as hashtags

+* Enhancements:
+	* Updated widget to have easier settings
+	* Some small code improvements
+	* Added possibility to have a feed only based on hashtags

 = 0.9 =
 * Beta release